How Nutrition Impacts Your Mood and Mental Health | Dr. Sarah Khan & Acheron Psychiatry

 At Acheron Psychiatry, our clinicians embrace a holistic, integrative approach to care; one that considers both the biochemical and psychological roots of distress.
 Deficiencies in key nutrients can diminish mood and brain health, and for some people, targeted nutritional support can enhance or even replace traditional psychopharmacological treatments.

-In working alongside a trusted nutritionist, like Sarah Khan, Acheron Psychiatry helps individuals:
+In working alongside a trusted nutritionist, like Dr. Sarah Khan, Acheron Psychiatry helps individuals:

 - Identify possible nutrient imbalances impacting mental wellness